desktopsetup/BadDroid/README.md

 More Custom script TOOLs for Android, instead of those basic scripts.
 ㅤ

-But with some of these scripts you can do more fun control for Android
+with some of these scripts you can do more fun control for Android

 such as :